aleMessoMale/sample-routing/readme.md

 The only **channels** supported are web and mobile.
 See **[Integration Section](https://github.com/aleMessoMale/sample-routing/#integration "Integration Section")** to better understand how multi-channel features have been managed.

-As already said, the web service is secured with **Spring Integration**.
+As already said, the web service is secured with **Spring Security**.
 Here the **credentials** to provide, with Basic Authentication, in order to consume the exposed rest web service.
 These are present in the [user.properties] file:
 username: INTEGRATION_REST_USER
 password: 1Password